shrinha/Engish-To-Hindi-NMT-ChromeExtension/README.md

 Moreover, If you wish to refer to the training/tuning of the model, I've added the colab notebook

 ### 3) Install the Prerequisite Libraries (Copy to the Command Line or Terminal)
+* Ensure that you have Python installed for running app.py (and pip if you intend to use the below commands)
 * Tensorflow

       pip install tensorflow